Armed protester demonstrates outside Kenosha courthouse as Kyle Rittenhouse jury resumes deliberations

 “All that attention you didn’t get in high school?
 Now you got all the attention you want,” she told him.
 “Isn’t that so cute?”

-The man — who would only give his name as “Maserati Mike” — returned to the courthouse without a rifle, bringing instead a sound system that blasted “Build a B*tch” by Bella Poarch and “Ride It” by DJ Regard, among other TikTok hits.
+The man returned to the courthouse without a rifle, though he kept a sound system that blasted “Build a B*tch” by Bella Poarch and “Ride It” by DJ Regard, among other TikTok hits.

+Andrew Durham, who grew up in south suburban Markham and moved to Kenosha just as last year’s unrest struck, wandered out of the courthouse after paying a traffic ticket and into the cacophony of Maserati Mike’s soundtrack battling with music pumped by pro-conviction demonstrators.

+Taking in the scene, he said the “nonsense” Kenosha has endured has largely been the work of outsiders, and that locals are ready for it to end.

 The crowds were otherwise sparse compared to the dozens of people who demonstrated outside the courthouse Tuesday.
 Though most who showed up over the last two weeks pressed for a conviction, more Rittenhouse supporters have turned up since deliberations began.